PEMapModder/PocketMine-Plugins/README.md

 # Small-Plugins
-A collection of Gamecrafter's plugins for version `PocketMine-MP Alpha 1.4`.
-Every plugin in this repository is licensed under
+A collection of Gamecrafter's plugins for `PocketMine-MP` for version `Alpha 1.4` aka `Zekkou_Cake.
+Every plugin in this repository is licensed under MIT.
-MIT.

 ### Plugins
 * Commander